 ENR's Top 25 Newsmakers - The construction industry is filled with amazing leadership—people with the passion, drive and courage to tackle the most difficult challenges and make our world a better place.
 At the end of every year since 1964, Engineering News-Record editors look through the stories that have appeared in ENR and select individuals for special recognition.

-Gary Tulacz, ENR’s Senior Editor and manager of the ENR Top Lists for the past 20+ years, will moderate a panel of executives from the largest specialty contracting firms as they discuss the results of the 2016 Top 600 survey and opportunities for future business.
+This popular annual webinar takes place just as the new Top 400 Contractors ranking is unveiled.
+We will feature a panel of executives from the largest contracting firms as they discuss the results of the 2018 Top 400 survey and where they see opportunities for future business.